Time-in and the IC area

 For example, you are in a casino so you may continue to roleplay after time-out but you may not steal items or money from other patrons and you may not attack anyone.

 You must not roleplay once you leave the IC site boundaries.
+Stealing game items is generally prohibited in Empire, except under specific situations.

-Behaviour while In-character
+Behaviour while IC

 • Avoid inappropriate references while at events